AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_flutter.md

 1. Call [`fetchPublicChatRoomsFromServer`](#retrieve-the-chat-room-list-from-the-server) to retrieve the list of chat rooms from the server and locate the ID of the chat room that you want to join.

 2. Call `joinChatRoom` to pass in the chat room ID and join the specified chat room.
-Once a user joins a chat room, all the other chat room members receive the `ChatRoomEventListener#onMemberJoinedFromChatRoom` callback.
+Once a user joins a chat room, all the other chat room members receive the `ChatRoomManagerListener#onMemberJoinedFromChatRoom` callback.

 The following code sample shows how to join a chat room: